-How our audit addressed the key audit matter

-We performed the following audit procedures:

-- We evaluated the valuation methodology used by management to determine the estimated value in use and whether the discounted cash flow model used by management is an appropriate valuation methodology applied in the circumstances and as required by IAS 36 Impairment of Assets.
-Based on our work performed, we accepted management's use of the discounted cash flow model as a valuation methodology. - We assessed, with the use of our valuation expertise, the principles of management's calculations and we challenged key inputs in the calculations such as the discount rate, terminal growth rate and future cash flow assumptions with reference to the board approved business plan and external market data.
-We did not note any aspects requiring further consideration. - In assessing management's forecasts, we considered the historical accuracy of the underlying businesses' forecasts to assess the reliability thereof, by comparing the actual results for the year with the original forecasts. - We compared the discount and terminal growth rates used by management to our independently developed benchmarks, which are based on various economic indicators.
-The rates used by management were found to be within an acceptable range of our independently determined range of discount and terminal growth rates. - We performed independent sensitivity calculations on the impairment assessments, to assess the degree by which the key assumptions needed to change in order to trigger an impairment.
-Based on the outcome of our procedures, we did not note any aspect requiring further consideration.
+Key audit matter How our audit addressed the key audit matter Impairment assessment of goodwill and other indefinite life intangible assets We performed the following audit procedures: This key audit matter relates to the consolidated financial statements only.
+The Group's net assets include goodwill amounting to R 751.1 million, trademarks of R 57.5 million and the indefinite life portion of the curriculum material of R 61.2 million.
+This amounts to a total of R 869.8 million classified as indefinite life intangible assets.
+Refer to notes 1.2, 1.5, 5 and 6 to the consolidated financial statements for disclosure regarding this key audit matter.
+As required by International Accounting Standard (IAS) 36 - Impairment of Assets, management conducts an annual impairment test, or more frequently if there is an indication of impairment, to assess the recoverability of the carrying value of goodwill and the indefinite life intangible assets.
+These tests are subjective in nature due to management's judgements and assumptions relating to the Cash Generating Units ("CGUs").
+Management estimated the recoverable amount of the CGUs using the value in use method.
+This is performed by using a discounted cash flow model.
+Management applied the following key assumptions in determining the recoverable amount: Discount rate; Terminal growth rate; Cash flow assumptions relating to tuition fee increases, student number growth and operating expenses growth.
+We evaluated the valuation methodology used by management to determine the estimated value in use and whether the discounted cash flow model used by management is an appropriate valuation methodology applied in the circumstances and as required by IAS 36 - Impairment of Assets.
+Based on our work performed, we accepted management's use of the discounted cash flow model as a valuation methodology.
+We assessed, with the use of our valuation expertise, the principles of management's calculations and we challenged key inputs in the calculations such as the discount rate, terminal growth rate and future cash flow assumptions with reference to the board approved business plan and external market data.
+We did not note any aspects requiring further consideration.
+In assessing management's forecasts, we considered the historical accuracy of the underlying businesses' forecasts to assess the reliability thereof, by comparing the actual results for the year with the original forecasts.
+We compared the discount and terminal growth rates used by management to our independently developed benchmarks, which are based on various economic indicators.
+The rates used by management were found to be within an acceptable range of our independently determined range of discount and terminal growth rates.